-- Methodology for monitoring the application of the BEREC Common Positions (CPs) on wholesale local access (WLA), wholesale broadband access (WBA) and wholesale leased lines (WLL). - 2.
-Opinion on the anticipated draft Commission Recommendation on costing principles for key access products. - 3.
-Guidelines on the implementation of the Commission Recommendation on costing principles for key access products (if deemed necessary, after publication of the Commission Recommendation). - 4.
-Exchange of views on emerging challenges in NGNs, particularly with respect to IP Interconnection and effective regulation in an NGN/ NGA environment. - 5.
+- 1. Methodology for monitoring the application of the BEREC Common Positions (CPs) on wholesale local access (WLA), wholesale broadband access (WBA) and wholesale leased lines (WLL). - 2.
+Opinion on the anticipated draft Commission Recommendation addressing combined (a) non discrimination and (b) costing principles for key access products. - 3.
+Guidelines on the implementation of the Commission Recommendation addressing combined (a) non discrimination and (b) costing principles for key access products (if deemed necessary, after publication of the Recommendation). - 4.
+Exchange of views on emerging challenges in NGNs, particularly with respect (a) to IP Interconnection and (b) effective regulation in an NGN/ NGA environment. - 5.
 Revised CP on Geographic Aspects of Market Analysis. - 6.
 Exchange of views on facilitating access to radio spectrum, in cooperation with RSPG.